 MAGELIN: Master's Graduate Entry-Level into Nursing is for individuals with a non-nursing baccalaureate degree who want to enter the nursing profession.

-MAGELIN graduates work in clinical areas, leadership roles, or they pursue an advanced practice degree in nursing.
+MSN-MAGELIN graduates work in clinical areas, leadership roles, or they pursue an advanced practice degree in nursing.

-As part of the Mount's MSN degree program, MAGELIN is accredited by the Commission on Collegiate Nursing Education (CCNE), One DuPont Circle NW, Suite 530, Washington DC, 20036, 202-887-6791.
+As part of the Mount's MSN degree program, MSN-MAGELIN is accredited by the Commission on Collegiate Nursing Education (CCNE).

-Students in the MAGELIN program use the nursing lab and stimulation center to practice their skills that are transformed to the clinical area.
+Students in the MSN-MAGELIN program use the nursing lab and stimulation center to practice their skills that are transformed to the clinical area.
 Students engage with highly qualified faculty who are dedicated to preparing future nurses for the dynamic health care environment.
-The MAGELIN program prepares the student at a higher level than the BSN program, by offering courses that emphasize research, evidence-based practice, clinical reasoning, and theoretical perspectives in nursing.
+The MSN-MAGELIN program prepares the student at a higher level than the BSN program, by offering courses that emphasize research, evidence-based practice, clinical reasoning, and theoretical perspectives in nursing.

-Students will take a variety of courses related to clinical content, clinical practice, professional roles, research, theory, leadership and health care policy.
-During the final phase of the program, students will complete a preceptorship working one-on-one with a registered nurse for 144 hours.
+Students will take a variety of courses related to clinical content, clinical practice, professional roles, research, leadership and health care policy.
+During the final phase of the program, students complete a preceptorship working one-on-one with a registered nurse for 144 hours.